Locko2901/BetterChatBot/README.md

 ## Simplified Setup Using Release

 For users looking for a quicker setup experience, a new release now includes an `installer.sh` script.
-This script is part of our Basic Setup and automates the initial configuration and dependency installations, significantly cutting down the setup time and making the process more user-friendly.
+This script is part of the Basic Setup and automates the initial configuration and dependency installations, significantly cutting down the setup time and making the process more user-friendly.
 Please note that the Basic Setup does not include command setup.

 ### Using the Install Script